 - 1. Three faculty members. - 2.
-Chairperson shall be a faculty member elected by the Board. - 3.
+Chairperson shall be a faculty member elected by the Judicial Board. - 3.
 Two students selected by the Judicial Board.

 The faculty representatives will be elected as provided in the by-laws of the College Senate.
-A quorum of the Board shall consist of all members.
-Disciplinary actions may include: reprimand, fines, disciplinary probation, suspension, or dismissal.
-Disciplinary action of the Judicial Board is not limited to these categories.
-All decisions require a majority vote except for dismissal or suspension, which require an affirmative vote of at least four.
+A quorum of the board shall consist of all members.
+Disciplinary actions may include, but are not limited to,÷ reprimand, fines, disciplinary probation, suspension, or dismissal.
+Disciplinary action of the judicial board is not limited to these categories.
+All decisions require a majority vote except for dismissal or suspension, which require an affirmative vote of at least four (4).

-In the event the College recommends suspension or dismissal of the student, such suspension or dismissal shall be put on hold during the appeal/hearing procedure set forth below.
+In the event the college recommends suspension or dismissal of the student, such suspension or dismissal shall be put on hold during the appeal/hearing procedure set forth below.
 Only if the recommendation of suspension or dismissal is based on violation of Professional Standards which places students, faculty, patients or any other person in immediate harm or danger will the student be suspended during the appeal/hearing procedure.
-In no event, will the student be dismissed from the College until the President has rendered a final decision under the disciplinary appeal procedure.
+In no event, will the student be dismissed from the college until the president has rendered a final decision under the disciplinary appeal procedure.